 The Authority has two defined contributions plans created in accordance with applicable sections of the Internal Revenue Code.
 The plans were previously administered by ICMA Retirement Corporation prior to all assets of both plans being transferred to new plans administered by MassMutual Retirement Services on February 2, 2015.
 All full-time employees are eligible for participation in these plans after six months of employment.
 The plans require that the Authority match a portion of participant contributions annually.
-Authority contributions for the years ended September 30, 2016 and 2015, were approximately \$782,000 and \$941,000 (which includes approximately \$79,000 and \$700 of forfeitures allocated to participant accounts), respectively.
-Employee contributions for the years ended September 30, 2016 and 2015, were approximately \$711,000 and \$384,000, respectively.
+The Authority's contributions for the years ended September 30, 2017 and 2016, were approximately \$902,000 and \$782,000 (which includes approximately \$30,000 and \$79,000 of forfeitures allocated to participant accounts), respectively.
+Employee contributions for the years ended September 30, 2017 and 2016, were approximately \$756,000 and \$711,000, respectively.